tintinrevient/time-capsule/non-fiction/the-knowledge-illusion/README.md

 * "A team of people cannot **intuit** something together, but they can **deliberate** together."

+* "The visual environment functions as a sort of outside memory store."

 <p float="left">
 	<img src="./pix/the-knowledge-illusion.jpg" width="500" />
 </p>